rasmusreimer/Electron_class_reg/README.md

 ## Task 1 — Classification (electron vs. non-electron)

-Four models.
-Three of them form a **2 × 2 ablation grid**: `{NN, XGBoost} × {Mutual-Information features, XGB-Feature-Importance features}`, same 15-feature budget so the comparison isolates the feature-selection choice.
+Five models.
+Four of them form a **2 × 2 ablation**: `{NN, XGBoost} × {Mutual-Information features, XGB-Feature-Importance features}`, same 15-feature budget so the comparison isolates the feature-selection choice.
 A CatBoost classifier with recursive SHAP feature elimination is added on top.

 **Mutual-Information selector** (`Modules/Utils.py:fast_preprocess_data`)
 Drop pairs with |corr| > 0.95 (keep the higher-MI side), then take the top 15 by `mutual_info_classif`.
 Standard-scaled for the NN.